 Acceptable scholastic performance, also known as Good Academic Standing, is based upon a student's progress towards successful course and program completion.
-Good Standing means that a student has maintained a minimum overall institutional GPA of a 2.0, including developmental courses.
+Good Standing means that a student has maintained a minimum overall institutional GPA of a 2.0 (an average of a "C" in all courses), including developmental courses.
 Good Standing is affected if your overall institutional GPA falls below 2.0 at any time, which may place you on Probation, and potentially Academic Dismissal.
 Classes taken at your home institution are used to calculate your semester and overall institutional GPAs.

 Northwest Vista College honors the academic standing in place at the last institution you attended.
 Official transcripts showing your academic standing are required to be submitted for review.

 If you are unsure of your academic standing, there are a few ways you can check your student account to find out.
 First, your NVC GPAs will be visible on your unofficial transcript in ACEs.
 This will tell you if you have an overall institutional GPA of 2.0 or higher, which is needed to be in good standing.
 Secondly, you can look at your GPS plan, and it will tell you what your standing is as of your last semester attended.
 We recommend that you visit with your assigned Certified academic advisor if you have questions about your current GPA and standing.
 Please take advantage of the assistance and guidance that can be provided so that you can avoid situations that will inhibit you from achieving your goals.
 You may view the Academic Standards policy online at: Academic Standing and Probation.